fluentverification/stamina-prism/README.md

 -noproprefine ......................
 Do not use property-guided refinement.
 State exploration performs property-agnostic state expansion. [default: off]
 -cuddmaxmem <memory>................
 Maximum cudd memory.
 Expects the same format as prism [default: 1g] -export <filename>..................
 Export model to a file.
 Please provide a filename without an extension -exportPerimeterStates <filename>...
 Export perimeter states to a file.
-Please provide a filename -import <filename>..................
+Please provide a filename.
+This will append to the file if it is existing
+-import <filename>..................
 Import model to a file.
 Please provide a filename without an extension.
 The files must be in the current working directory.
 -property <property>................
 Specify a specific property to check in a model file that contains many -const <vals> ......................
 Comma separated values for constants